Skip to content

 We are qualified practitioners who undertake assessments and teach habilitation (learning new skills) and rehabilitation (re-establishing skills) to young people and their support networks to promote confidence and independence.

-Our assessments and training programmes can occur in a variety of places, including; at home, public and educational settings.
+Our assessments and training programmes are focused around individual abilities and targeted interventions which can occur in a variety of places, including; at home, public and educational settings.

 This enables children and young people to learn and develop both life skills and independence skills at home, school and in the community.